Stewards

 The governance process

 Decision-making within the League is done by majority vote; a quorum based on the current number of active stewards is required for a decision to pass.
-All votes will be recorded on https://consensus.websiteleague.org, and anyone, steward or not, should be able to view them.
+All votes will be recorded on Consensus, our voting platform, and anyone, steward or not, should be able to view them.

 When a vote is concluded, it is expected that the Website League and its members will make whatever changes necessary to implement the result.
 If unable to do so, another vote may be called later on; it is entirely possible that a decision may be reversed if it turns out to be completly infeasible or prevailing opinion changes at some point.
 It's also possible that the voting process may become more strict if we see evidence of abuse, so please make sure you are being responsible with both your requests for votes, and your comments on votes, which are more or less a matter of public record once submitted.
 Harassment of League members or stewards through the Loomio system or in an attempt to influence a voting decision(or, anywhere else, for any reason) will not be tolerated.